darting and defying winter

 out where thermal plumes

-of redemption are hot enough to
+of redemption are hot

-unfreeze time
+unfreeze time.

 No comments: